TheDuckenEngineer/Kiethley-Base-Programming/README.md

 https://git-scm.com/downloads/win

 Finally, install uv-sync.
 Open the PowerShell or command terminal and paste the following code.
 Restart the computer after installation.
-'''
-powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
+'''powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"'''
-'''

 # Keithley Scripts Installation
 Go to TheDuckenEngineers GitHub and click on the Keithley-Base-Programming repository.
 Move to the green code drop down and press copy link.